-When you work as a professional Yoga instructor, you will put on thousands of classes over the course of your life.
+When you work as a professional Yoga instructor, you will put on thousands of classes throughout your life.
 Over time, you will develop a model for your sessions that you perceive as ideal.
-It is, however, important to remember that some students will come to your Vinyasa classes almost every day.
-Eventually, these loyal students will get bored if every class is basically the same.
+However, it is essential to remember that some students will come to your Vinyasa classes almost every day.
+Eventually, these loyal students will get bored if every class is the same.

-Additionally, the students who come to your classes only once a week can often choose what day they will attend.
-If you can give them a menu of options, you can provide more choice while giving them something to look forward to.
+Additionally, the students who attend your classes only once a week can often choose what day they will attend.
+If you can give them a menu of options, you can provide more choices while giving them something to look forward to.
 As a result, you can serve all of your students better by offering different themes on different days of the week.
-You can use your imagination and resources to choose how you will theme and vary your Vinyasa classes in your own way, but some options to consider may include the following situations.
+You can use your imagination and resources to choose how you will theme and vary your Vinyasa classes in your own way.
+Still, some options to consider may include the following situations.

 Learn From Your Students

 When you are in charge of a Vinyasa class, it is easy to fall prey to the false notion that learning is only a one-way street.
-In reality, instructors should be constantly gathering feedback from their students to understand how they can improve their classes.
-During a class, you should be on the lookout for situations when students are struggling.
-Consider using a notebook after class as you teach Vinyasa to note the times when you observe students stumbling, being confused, or feeling fatigued.
+In reality, instructors should constantly gather student feedback to understand how to improve their classes.
+It would be best if you were looking for situations when students struggle during class.
+Consider using a notebook after class as you teach Vinyasa to note when you observe students stumbling, being confused, or feeling fatigued.
 You can then test different approaches in future courses to correct these problems.

 Additionally, talking to students before and after a class is a significant opportunity to learn how you can improve.
-Many students have dozens of Yoga instructors over the years, so they can often provide great ideas for improving your classes.
-After class, your students can also directly tell you if they felt confused, tired, or uncomfortable.
-Taking action based on student feedback can help any instructor reach new heights in competence.
-Based upon teaching experience, you will spot potential safety issues and prevent accidents before they happen.
+Many students have had dozens of Yoga instructors over the years, so they can often provide great ideas for enhancing your classes.
+After class, your students can also tell you if they feel confused, tired, or uncomfortable.
+Taking action based on student feedback can help instructors reach new heights of competence.
+Based on teaching experience, you will spot potential safety issues and prevent accidents before they happen.
 The same can be said for every aspect of teaching.